Native Barcode Generator for Microsoft Access

 Scanning Problems with Small Barcode Sizes:

-• Verify a printer of 300 DPI or greater is being used.
+- Verify a printer of 300 DPI or greater is being used.
 An X dimension of 12 MILS or greater should be used with low-resolution thermal 203 DPI printers.
 IDAutomation also offers many barcode fonts that print well to low-resolution thermal printers.
-Additionally, verify the scanner being used is able to read small barcodes.
+Additionally, verify the scanner being used can read small barcodes.

 Verification of FNC1 Codes, GS1 data, TLV, Base64, lower ASCII or UTF-8: